JonathanKelsi/pwnable.kr/leg.md

    0x00008d38 <+24>:	bx	lr
 ```

-`key3()` retunrs the value of the link register, which is the return address of the function.
+`key3()` returns the value of the link register, which is the return address of the function.
 Looking at the relevant part of the main:

 ```arm
 ...